companieshouse/restricted-word-web/README.md

 _remember to run `rm -rf node_modules && npm install` when you switch between mac and vagrant environments when developing._

-1. Start restricted-word-web via ubic (it is in the chs.chips group).
+1. Start restricted-word-web via ubic (it is in the chs.chips group)
-2. In a browser go to <http://web.chs-dev.internal:4000/admin/restricted-word>.
+2. In a browser go to <http://web.chs-dev.internal:4000/admin/restricted-word>

 ### AWS Test